This website uses cookies to ensure you get the best experience on our website. Find out more.

 • Complaints regarding the criteria and eligibility of the Feed-in Tariff

 The Energy Ombudsman can review complaints outside of their remit if the complaint is regarding an element of the energy market that is regulated and the energy company requests their involvement.
-This may include complaints from business that do not fit the micro business criteria.
+This may include complaints from businesses that do not fit the micro business criteria.

-When Can You Contact the Energy Ombudsman?
+When Should You Contact The Energy Ombudsman?

 Before you contact the Energy Ombudsman you must have first tried to resolve the issue with the energy company concerned and have followed their complaints procedure.
 Each energy company should publish their complaints procedure on their website but if you are unable to find it you should request a copy when you make your complaint.